top of page

 • Asteroid procedural generation

-• Score Attack rules and system, including time bonus multiplier
+• Score Attack rules and system, including scoring rules and time bonus multiplier

 • Arena Battle rules and ship interactions